 Are you ready to begin a new research project involving T. F. Torrance or the Torrance tradition?
 There’s no need to wait until you have finished a paper to benefit from the input, advice and feedback of current scholars.
 Rather than a typical conference, where presentations consist of polished papers, workshop sessions are designed to assist anyone with a new Torrance project, whether they are new to Torrance or experienced scholars or anywhere in between.
 Think of them as "brown-bag" discussions, if you like.
-For this reason also, general themes for the Workshop will emerge from the projects that are submitted rather than established in advance by the organizers.
+In addition, "roundtable" discussions may examine some aspect of current scholarship or throw a spotlight on current scholars.

 - a statement of the presenter’s overall research question;